kelvin-cykong/kelvin-cykong.github.io/pages/projects.md

 ## STAT697 Issues in Statistics Project
 This project analyze the figures and trends of California K-12 Schools using SAS and SQL.
-We used the official data set produced by the California Department of Education.
-[Link to Department of Education](https://www.cde.ca.gov/).
+We used the official data set produced by the [California Department of Education](https://www.cde.ca.gov/).
 It is a team project with 2 people working including me.
 As the team lead, I was responsible to communicate with my partner and also to the professor of this class.
-Since this course purely instructed online, we used Google
+Since this course purely instructed online, we used Google Meet and Slack for Team communication and weekly meetings with professor.
 [Project Repo!](stat697-s20/team-1_project_repo)

 # Research Interest